Lord Byron: Italy

-Byron wintered in Venice, pausing in his travels when he fell in love with Marianna Segati, in whose Venice house he was lodging, and who was soon replaced by 22-year-old Margarita Cogni; both women were married.
+Byron wintered in Venice, pausing in his travels when he fell in love with Marianna Segati, in whose Venice house he was lodging, and who was soon replaced by 22-year-old Margherita Cogni; both women were married.
 Cogni could not read or write, and she left her husband to move in with Byron.
 Their fighting often caused Byron to spend the night in his gondola; when he asked her to leave the house, she threw herself into the Venetian canal.

-In 1816, Byron visited San Lazzaro degli Armeni in Venice, where he acquainted himself with Armenian culture with the help of the monks belonging to the Mechitarist Order.
+In 1816 Byron visited San Lazzaro degli Armeni in Venice, where he acquainted himself with Armenian culture with the help of the monks belonging to the Mechitarist Order.
 With the help of Father Pascal Aucher (Harutiun Avkerian), he learned the Armenian language and attended many seminars about language and history.
-He co-authored Grammar English and Armenian in 1817, an English textbook written by Aucher and corrected by Byron, and A Grammar Armenian and English in 1819, a project he initiated of a grammar of Classical Armenian for English speakers, where he included quotations from classical and modern Armenian.
+In 1817, he co-authored Grammar English and Armenian, an English textbook written by Aucher and corrected by Byron, and A Grammar Armenian and English in 1819, a project he initiated of a grammar of Classical Armenian for English-speakers, where he included quotations from classical and modern Armenian.

 Byron later helped to compile the English Armenian Dictionary (Barraran angleren yev hayeren, 1821) and wrote the preface, in which he explained Armenian oppression by the Turkish pashas and the Persian satraps and the Armenian struggle of liberation.
 His two main translations are the Epistle of Paul to the Corinthians, two chapters of Movses Khorenatsi's History of Armenia, and sections of Nerses of Lambron's Orations.

-His fascination was so great that he even considered a replacement of the Cain story of the Bible with that of the legend of the Armenian patriarch Haik.
-He may be credited with the birth of Armenology and its propagation.
+He also translated into English those sections of the Armenian Bible that are not present in the English Bible.
+His fascination was so great that he even considered using the Armenian version of the story of Cain for his play of the same name.
+Byron's interest in Armenian studies contributed to the spread and development of that discipline.
 His profound lyricism and ideological courage have inspired many Armenian poets, the likes of Ghevond Alishan, Smbat Shahaziz, Hovhannes Tumanyan, Ruben Vorberian, and others.

 In 1817, he journeyed to Rome.
 On returning to Venice, he wrote the fourth canto of Childe Harold.
-About the same time, he sold Newstead Abby and published Manfred, Cain, and The Deformed Transformed.
+About the same time, he sold Newstead Abbey and published Manfred, Cain, and The Deformed Transformed.
 The first five cantos of Don Juan were written between 1818 and 1820.
-During this period he met the 18-year-old Countess Guiccioli, who found her first love in Byron; he asked her to elope with him.
+During this period he met the 21-year-old Countess Guiccioli, who found her first love in Byron; he asked her to elope with him.
+After considering migrating to Venezuela or to the Cape Colony, Byron finally decided to leave Venice for Ravenna.